 Oils are occlusives, and as such, they’re typically one of the last steps in your skincare routine (except for sunscreen, which you should always apply last!).

 However, since oils are typically mixed with other ingredients in a product, the application step can depend on the product.
 You can use oils in pretty much any skincare product, from facial cleansers to moisturizers and serums.
 So, follow the directions on the label when applying for the best results.

-If you’re working with a straight oil product—for example, a product that contains nothing but 100% pure argan oil—then this will be the second to last step in your skincare routine, followed by sunscreen.
+If you’re working with a straight oil product—for example, a product containing nothing but 100% pure argan oil—this will be the second to last step in your skincare routine, followed by sunscreen.

 Best Face Oils for Anti-Aging to Try

 Before trying out any of these products that contain face oils for anti-aging, it’s essential to know your skin type to understand which product could work the best for you.
 We’ve compiled a list of some of the best pure oils as well as oil mixtures for your skin type here!